sunspla-sh/simple-job-app-tracker-react/readme.md

 reset their password with email and a secure token, and use a chrome extension to add new job applications from different tabs so that they aren't required to always have the web application open in a different window.

-The code itself is organized as a monorepo with three different apps and various reusable packages.
+The code itself is organized as a monorepo using pnpm workspaces with three different apps and various reusable packages.

 The three apps are the API, the web app, and the chrome extension.